-RPT-Fitch Assigns State of Hamburg's Scheduled Increased Bond Issue Expected 'AAA(EXP)' Rating
+RPT-Fitch assigns State of Hamburg's scheduled increased bond issue expected 'AAA(EXP)' rating

-Fitch Ratings has assigned the State of Hamburg’s bond, ISIN DE000A1H3ER6, due 18 January 2019 to be increased by EUR250m to a new outstanding of EUR750m effective 11 April 2013, an expected Long-term local currency rating of ‘AAA(EXP)'.
-This is the first issue of Hamburg to be rated by Fitch.
+Fitch Ratings has assigned the State of Hamburg’s bond, ISIN DE000A1H3EM7, due 26 September 2022 to be increased by EUR250m to a new outstanding of EUR750m effective 18 April 2013, an expected Long-term local Currency rating of ‘AAA(EXP)'.
+This is the second issue of Hamburg to be rated by Fitch.

 The final rating is contingent upon the receipt of final documents conforming to information already received.